JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 -------

-The time it takes to stabilise, or bump, a package may be massively reduced while simultaneously increasing the robustness of the packages at the same time.
+The time it takes to stabilise, or bump, a package may be massively reduced while simultaneously increasing the robustness of the packages.
 This is a huge win, much bigger than we initially envisaged.

 We still use time-based stabilisation, but in union with test-based stabilisation.
 It means that on the time-based stabilisation date we can